WMYA-TV: Analog-to-digital conversion

-WMYA discontinued regular programming on its analog signal, over UHF channel 40, on February 17, 2009, one day after the original date for full-power television stations in the United States to transition from analog to digital broadcasts under federal mandate (which Congress had moved the previous week to June 12).
+WMYA ended regular programming on its analog signal, over UHF channel 40, on February 17, 2009, one day after the original date for full-power television stations in the United States to transition from analog to digital broadcasts under federal mandate (which Congress had moved the previous week to June 12).
 The station's digital signal remained on its pre-transition UHF channel 14, using virtual channel 40.
 The analog signal remained on for a time after as part of the SAFER Act to provide transition information.

 ATSC 3.0 lighthouse

 WMYA-TV broadcasts these subchannels from its transmitter in Fountain Inn, South Carolina.